 Alternatively, you can apply for a:

-- Community trade mark within the European Union (EU) - see more in European trade mark protection
+- European Union trade mark - see more in European trade mark protection

 - an international Madrid System mark in various other countries - see more in international trade mark protection